Supersolid light in a semiconductor microcavity

 where $\chi(\mathbf k,\omega)$ is the Lindhard response function,

-that measures the polarizability of a Fermi gas.
-Here, the latter quantifies the effective photon-photon interaction, as it represents how the electronic polarization induced by one photon influences the interaction with a second.
+which determines the polarizability of a Fermi gas.
+Equation~(\ref{g_k}) quantifies the effective photon--photon interaction by capturing how the electronic polarization induced by one photon controls the interaction with a second one.